 Catnaps are essential, members say.
 “I’m a professional napper,” one member proclaimed.
 “I need at least two naps a day,” said another.
 “If I don't get a nap each day, I feel like a zombie,” said a third.

 Fatigue prevents many members from doing their daily chores.
-“I can't clean house or cook.
+“I can’t clean house or cook.
 I try to dust a little, then pay for it later.
 My husband now does 99 percent of the grocery shopping,” said one member.
-Another member was so exhausted, she fell asleep waiting in the parent pick-up line at her son’s school.
-“A guy knocked on my car window to wake me,” she said.
+Another member was so exhausted, they fell asleep waiting in the parent pickup line at their son’s school.
+“A guy knocked on my car window to wake me,” they said.
 “It was so embarrassing.”

 Job performance often suffers when fatigue — and accompanying brain fog — show up for work.
-Up to 90 percent of people with ankylosing spondylitis become work disabled over time, according to the largest longitudinal study to examine fatigue and work impairment.
+Up to 90 percent of people with ankylosing spondylitis become work disabled over time, according to a large study on fatigue and work impairment.
 “I stopped scheduling morning appointments with clients because I am so tired,” shared one member.
-“Even if I have a long to-do list, I nap when I can, then work when I'm awake — usually a two-to-four-hour window in the afternoon.”
+“Even if I have a long to-do list, I nap when I can, then work when I’m awake — usually a two-to-four-hour window in the afternoon.”

 Many members mourn their old lives and achievements.
 “I used to make the Energizer Bunny look lazy, now I’m not even remotely close,” shared one member.
 Another lamented, “I used to be the life of the party, now that’s over.”